Skip to content

 3. Keep hydrated and drink small amounts of water throughout the day to flush the system and hydrate all the tissues.

-4. Use the LymFATic gloves daily, preferably before and while you take a shower.
+4. Use lymphatic or massage gloves daily, preferably before and while you take a shower.
 Start with 5 minutes per day and gradually increase the time you spend doing this self-care ritual.

 5. Avoid wearing tight clothing, underwear and wired bras.
 Consider body brushing, making sure to brush more around those areas.